kaushik1019/Personal-DS-and-ML-Projects/Instagram Analysis/readme.md

 # Analysis of my Instagram Account

 #### Problem Statement :
 I have downloaded data from my Instagram Account.
-This data 5-6 files.
-I'll use the below 3 files for my furtehr analysis:
+This data consists of 5-6 files.
+I'll use the below 3 files for my further analysis:

 | __File__           | __Detail__                                                 |
 |--------------------|------------------------------------------------------------|